gylraj/ejabberd/README.md

 ## Added Disclaimer
 I really need this functions and can't wait for updates.
 I admire the owner and creator of this project.
-I just want to test my skills and add function for the missing api.
+I just want to test my skills and add functions for the missing api.